RamakrishnanK/socialbeam-dev/README.md

 Socialbeam is a Open Source Development Project for building a Social Network.
 In its early stages of development phase Socialbeam aims to implement the primary set of features that a Social Network consists of.
 The structure of the platform Socialbeam hopefully will implement most if not all social network features that we see around presently.
 Socialbeam is concurrently developed on localbox running Ubuntu 11.10 and deployed simultaneously on Amazon EC2 Instance Server Box.
-Please find below the guide to setup both localbox and also an Amazon EC2 Instance Server if you happen to have one.
+Please find below the guide to setup both localbox.
+Instructions for setting up on Amazon EC2 will be detailed out in future.

 ## Features implemented
 1. User Base (Beamers)